timescale/docs.timescale.com-content/schema-management.md

 than tablespaces (e.g., if there are two tablespaces, partition number three will use the first tablespace).

->ttt Note that attaching more tablespaces than there are partitions for the hypertable might leave some tablespaces unused until some of them are detached or additional partitions are added.
+>:TIP: Note that attaching more tablespaces than there are partitions for the hypertable might leave some tablespaces unused until some of them are detached or additional partitions are added.
 This is especially true for hash-partitioned tables.